 Even before graduating, West had begun working in public art.
 He completed several murals in the Tampa area, organized programs for bringing art to the community, and worked in the Dean's office to use art as a means of bridging the gap between the town and the university.

-Not long after getting his masters, West moved to the San Francisco Bay Area in large part to join the mural scene of the area and be close to a muralist he admired, John Wehrle.
-Soon, he found himself working as an assistant for Wehrle even as he executed private commissions.
+After getting his masters, West moved to the San Francisco Bay Area to join the mural scene of the area and be close to a muralist he admired, John Wehrle.
+Soon, he found himself working as an assistant for Wehrle even as he executed his own private commissions.

-As he settled into the Bay Area, West became very active in the art scene of the East Bay.
-He became a member and later president of the board of ProArts in Oakland and the Richmond Art Center in Richmond.
-He served on both the Oakland Arts Commission and the Richmond Arts and Cultural Commission, serving a term as president for the latter.
+Settling into the Bay Area, West became active in the art scene of the East Bay.
+He was a member and later president of the board of ProArts in Oakland and Richmond Art Center in Richmond.
+He served on the Oakland Arts Commission and the Richmond Arts and Cultural Commission, and was president of the latter.
 He helped organize an annual exhibition, TAOLB (The Art of Living Black), one of the largest of its kind in the nation.

 And he taught: in the Richmond Art Center, in the Juvenile Justice hall of Alameda County, in programs for at-risk youth in West Contra Costa County, and through a Bay Area non-profit, in Boys & Girls Clubs.
-He has a great rapport with kids, and in the process of teaching them art, also passed on important life lessons such as the need for self-control, the possibilities of attaining ones dreams by staying on focus, and the benefits of collaboration.
+He has a great rapport with kids.
+In the process of teaching them art, he also passed on important life lessons such as the need for self-control, the possibilities of attaining ones dreams by staying on focus, and the benefits of collaboration.